 A further set of guidelines for non profit text messaging services has been prepared by the Cellular Telecommunications Industry Association (CTIA).
 The CTIA is comprised of the telephone companies that carry and deliver SMS text messages.
 Within their guidelines, the transmission of pornography is prohibited, as are any messages containing profanity or hate speech, and any content endorsing illegal drug use or violence.
 Although not usually applicable to a text message service for schools, it is recommended that every organization operating a non profit text messaging service review these guidelines.

-Free Mass Texting for Non-Profits from EZ Texting
+Get a Free Trial: Mass Texting for Non-Profits from EZ Texting

 EZ Texting is a text messaging service provider with years of experience in helping organizations build and operate a mass texting service for non-profits.
-We would like to invite your organization to try free mass texting for non-profits using our “Free and EZ” plan - a plan with no set up costs, no credit card required, and no obligation to upgrade to a higher level of service at any time.
+We would like to invite your organization to give our service a free trial -- with no set up costs and no credit card required.

-To find out more about what our free mass texting for non-profits offers, do not hesitate to call our team of Client Success Managers.
+To find out more about what's included in the free trial for our mass texting service, do not hesitate to call our team of Client Success Managers.
 Our Client Success Managers will be happy to answer any questions you have about a mass texting service for non-profits and guide you through the process of setting up an account and accessing the online platform from any Internet-enabled device.

 Groups Already Using EZ Texting´s Non Profit Text Messaging Service

 Viking Range Corporation, a leading home appliance company, has a cooking school with 16 locations throughout the U.S. Over 70,000 students, from kids and parents to business professionals, attend the Viking Cooking School each year.
 Viking Cooking School used EZ Texting to implement a couponing program for current and prospective students.Read the Case Study.